 Valdosta is halfway between Atlanta and Orlando on I-75, which makes it a convenient drive-in destination for groups from Alabama, Georgia and Florida, especially if budgets are a concern.
-The city is an attractive destination for sports events; it has many facilities and is known as Winnersville because of the perennially victoriou Valdosta High School football team.
+The city, an attractive destination for sports events, has many facilities and is known as Winnersville because of the perennially victorious Valdosta High School football team.
 National Geographic Adventure named the city one of its best adventure towns.
 Groups meeting here are close to quail hunting plantations and rivers for kayaking or fishing as well as state parks and the Okefenokee National Wildlife Refuge.
 The 47,000-sq. ft.
-James H. Rainwater Conference Center puts attendees 10 to 15 minutes from the city’s arts and culture, historic districts, attractions and off-site venues.
+James H. Rainwater Conference Center puts attendees 10 to 15 minutes from the city’s arts and culture offerings, historic districts, attractions and off-site venues.
 For planning assistance, please contact Visit Valdosta.

 306 North can put together wine-and-cheese tastings for groups of up to 60 people.
 It serves upscale Southern food and sushi in its main dining room and is part of a full-service event production company that has a catering division (Covington’s Dining & Catering) and an event rentals company (Covington’s Party Rentals).

 Nestled in the heart of South Georgia, Valdosta welcomes you to a community rich with heritage and southern hospitality.